Arthur Toedtman Memorial Scholarship

 Jacob Evans

 My name is Jake Evans and I’ve been working in the Pest Control Industry for the past 3 years.
 Now 21 years old and in my last year at the University of Illinois, I’ve been working for Schopen Pest Solutions throughout my college career during the Summers and Winters while I’m home.
 I was raised and still currently live in McHenry, Illinois with my mom and dad who also work at Schopen.
 Along with my parents, I have a younger sister who just started her first year in college, a younger brother who’s in his first year in high school, and a dog named Buki who holds down the fort while we are away.
 Growing up, I loved playing baseball and other sports and went on to play baseball and basketball throughout high school.
-My favorite part about working in the Pest Control Industry thus far has been seeing the relief of our clients after we’ve solved their issue.
-Pest control is an industry that calls for a strong work ethic and keen eye to detail, two skills that I’ve been able to take with me when I go off to school.
-I couldn’t be more grateful to everybody at Schopen Pest Solutions for showing me what hard work and passion looks like on a day to day basis and for the IPCA for helping me continue my path of higher education.
+My favorite part about working in the Pest Control Industry thus far has been seeing the relief of our clients after we’ve solved their issues.
+Pest control is an industry that calls for a strong work ethic and a keen eye for detail, two skills that I’ve been able to take with me when I go off to school.
+I couldn’t be more grateful to everybody at Schopen Pest Solutions for showing me what hard work and passion look like on a day-to-day basis and to the IPCA for helping me continue my path of higher education.

 John Chambers